wandb/docs/docs/guides/artifacts/intro.md

 run.log_artifact(artifact) # Creates `animals:v0`
 ```

-Weights & Biases automatically assigns a version `v0` and attaches an alias called `latest` when you create and log a new artifact object to W&B. An _alias_ is a human-readable name that you can give to an artifact version.
+W&B automatically assigns a version `v0` and attaches an alias called `latest` when you create and log a new artifact object to W&B. An _alias_ is a human-readable name that you can give to an artifact version.

 If you create another artifact with the same name, type, and contents (in other words, you create another version of the artifact), W&B will increase the version index by one.
 The alias `latest` is unassigned from artifact `v0` and assigned to the `v1` artifact.

-Weights & Biases uploads files that were modified between artifacts versions.
+W&B uploads files that were modified between artifacts versions.
 For more information about how artifacts are stored, see [Artifacts Storage](storage.md).

 You can use either the index version or the alias to refer to a specific artifact.